boykoc/Digital-Service-Standard/README.md

 * transfer knowledge and skills to others
 * continue to improve the service after it’s gone live
 * involve the team that will maintain the service early on in the project
+* assign a product owner who will have ongoing responsibility for the service after it launches

 ## 2 — Understand users and their needs